 The HMS Otolaryngology Residency Program offers one research track residency position each year.
 Supported by a T32-training grant from the NIDCD, the research track residency includes a total of seven years of training: one year of general surgery, four years of otolaryngology—head and neck surgery, and an additional two years devoted entirely to research training.
 These dedicated research years occur between PGY-2 and 3.

 Clinical Track Residency Research Opportunities

 Clinical track residents will identify a research project to work on throughout their training and will present annually on their progress.
-Six months of residency are dedicated to research time, separated into two 3-month blocks occurring in the PGY-3 and PGY-4 years.
+Five months of residency are dedicated to research time, separated into two 10-week blocks occurring in the PGY-3 and PGY-4 years.

 Examples of Past Resident Research Projects:

 - “Piezoelectric Sensors for Implantable Otologic Microphones”

 - “The Role of Apoptosis in the Response of HNSCC to Cisplatin Treatment”

 - “Effects of Secreted Factors from Human Vestibular Schwannomas on Murine Cochlear Cells”

 - “Toward Improved Outcomes for Chronic Rhinosinusitis: An Economic Analysis of Sinus Surgery”